Marco-Skiavone/fastflow/notes_for_professor.md

 <br>

+### Objective:
+To see whether simply scheduling the threads on cpus can make the library faster or not.

 ### Thesis Target:
 Define a module to centralize the management of a scheduling policy for the Building Blocks (BB).
 Firstly, we are focusing on **pipelines** and **farms**.
 <br>

 ### Current Task:
-Create a *manager* that can retrieve all the info about a farm or a pipe.<br>
+Create a *manager* that can retrieve all the info about a pipe.<br>
 > **Reminder:**<br>Pipe, farm and a2a have different inputs and outputs.
-I will work with pipelines, for now.
+I will work on pipelines, for now.

 ---

 ### Updates:
 Testing if we can move usage time from a node to another.
 It seems to work.
 - Firstly, we added a clock (`CLOCK_MONOTONIC_RAW`) to see time before and after the simulation
-- Then we output to a stream, to avoid a slowdown due to printing statements.
+- Then we output to a stream, to avoid a slowdown due to printing statements.   // ---> moved to an **allocated memory**!
 - We calculate the differences between *in* and *out* of the nodes, to change the runtime values.
-- Finally we print to a .csv file (`out.csv`) the stream buffer.
+- Finally we print to a .csv file (`out.csv`) the stream buffer. // ---> the mapped memory*

 > **Note:**<br>
 > The file `tests/test_ossched_pipeOLD.cpp` runs the simulation **without attribute adjustments**.<br>